History of Germans in Russia, Ukraine, and the Soviet Union: Russian Germans and Perestroika

-Legal and economic pull factors contributed to Russian Germans decision to move to Germany.
-They were given special legal status of Aussiedler (exiles from former German territories or of German descent) which gave them instant German citizenship, the right to vote, unlimited work permit, the flight from Moscow to Frankfurt (with all of their personal belongings and household possessions), job training, and unemployment benefits for three years.
+Legal and economic pull factors contributed to Russian Germans' decision to move to Germany.
+They were given the special legal status of Aussiedler (exiles from former German territories or of German descent), which gave them instant German citizenship, the right to vote, an unlimited work permit, a flight from Moscow to Frankfurt (with all of their personal belongings and household possessions), job training, and unemployment benefits for three years.

-Russian Germans from South-West Siberia received a completely different treatment than the Germans living in Central Asia.
+Russian Germans from South-West Siberia received completely different treatment than the Germans living in Central Asia.
 Local authorities were persuading Germans to stay by creating two self-governing districts.

 The All-Union Society Wiedergeburt (Renaissance) was founded in 1989 to encourage Russian Germans to move back to, and restore the Volga Republic.
 This plan was not successful because Germany interfered with the discussions and created diplomatic friction, which resulted in Russian opposition to this project.
-A couple of those problems were the two sides could not put aside their differences and agree on certain principles such as the meaning of the word "rehabilitation".
-They also neglected the economic reasons why Russia wanted to entice Russian Germans back to the Volga.
+A couple of those problems were that the two sides could not put aside their differences and could not agree on certain principles, such as the meaning of the word "rehabilitation".
+These efforts also neglected the economic reasons that motivated Russia to entice Russian Germans back to the Volga.
 In 1992, Russian Germans and Russian officials finally agreed on a plan, but Germany did not approve it.

 On 21 February 1992, Boris Yeltsin, President of the Russian Federation, signed a German-Russian Federation agreement with Germany to restore citizenship to Russian Germans.
-This Federal Program intended to gradually restore the homeland of Russian Germans, and their descendants, in the former Republic of Volga, thus encouraging Russian Germans to immigrate back to Russia.
-It would also guarantee the national and cultural identity of Russian Germans would be preserved, such as their culture, language and religion.
-At the same time, it would not block or regulate their right to leave if they decide to do so at a later point.
+This Federal Program intended to gradually restore the homeland of Russian Germans and their descendants, in the former Republic of Volga, thus encouraging Russian Germans to immigrate back to Russia.
+It aimed to guarantee the preservation of the national and cultural identity of Russian Germans, such as their culture, language and religion.
+At the same time, it stated it would not block or regulate the right to leave of Russians Germans, if they decided to do so at a later point.